-- 3. Which control measure approaches for existing facilities do you want to consider, given your national circumstance?
+- 1. Do you have facilities included within the five source categories covered by the Convention?
+Do you have an inventory of emissions from these sources?
+What additional information do you need regarding any of these source categories? - 2.
+Are there mercury emission standards or legally required control measures in place for the relevant source categories in your country?
+Do any of the relevant sources have in place measures to reduce mercury emissions?
+Can these measures be further optimized? - 3.
+Which control measure approaches for existing facilities do you want to consider, given your national circumstance?
 What information and assistance will you need to fully consider the options? - 4.
 Considering the types and number of air emission sources covered by the Convention in your country, is the preparation of a plan warranted to implement Article 8?
 If yes, what are the steps necessary to develop your plan, considering the timeline needed to meet Convention obligations? - 5.
 Will the Article 8 plan be included within a broader National Implementation Plan under Article 20, if your country is preparing one? - 6.
-If relevant, have you accessed and reviewed the Process Optimization Guidance for coal-fired power plants developed by UNEP?
+If relevant, have you accessed and reviewed the Process Optimization Guidance for coal-fired power plants developed by UNEP?44

-FREQUENTLY RAISED CONCERN: EMISSIONS
+FREQUENTLY RAISED CONCERNS: EMISSIONS

-1. Can BAT/BEP be applied to existing sources?
+- 1. Can BAT/BEP be applied to existing sources? - YES.

-YES.
 Countries have the option to adopt the BAT/BEP measures approach as the way to control emissions from existing sources.
-BAT/BEP is mandatory for new sources.

-2. Can an existing source become a new source, making application of the BAT/BEP requirements mandatory?
+BAT/BEP is mandatory for new sources. - 2.
+Can an existing source become a new source, making application of the BAT/BEP requirements mandatory? - YES.

-YES.
 An existing source becomes a new source if it is "substantially modified" after one year from when the Convention comes into force for a government.
 The term "substantial modification" is defined as a modification resulting in a significant increase in mercury emissions, excluding any change in emissions resulting from by-product recovery, as determined by the government (Article 8.2.d).
 Typically, such modifications may include a major expansion in capacity or output.